 If the document type you wish to cite isn't in the Quick Guide, consult Chapter 14 for examples using the notes & bibliography format.
 See Chapter 15 for author-date format examples.

-Print copies of the Chicago Manual can be found at the Baker Berry Reference Desk as well as Baker Berry Reference Z253 .C57.
+Print copies of the Chicago Manual can be found at the Berry Information Desk as well as Baker Berry Reference Z253 .C57.
 Copies of the latest edition are also available under the same call number at Kresge Reference, Dana Reference, Matthews-Fuller Reference, and Rauner Reference.